nfdi4cat/voc4cat/README.md

 The vocabularies are stored in split form using one folder per vocabulary.
 Each concept, collection and concept scheme is stored in a separate file using the ID-part of the IRI as file name.

-See [inbox-excel-vocabs/README.md](inbox-excel-vocabs/README.md) for a minimal example how to test the submission process.
+See [inbox-excel-vocabs/README.md](https://github.com/nfdi4cat/voc4cat/tree/main/inbox-excel-vocabs/README.md) for a minimal example how to test the submission process.

 ## How to suggest improvements to the tooling & template?

 To discuss about the workflow for maintaining SKOS vocabularies based on this template, create an [voc4cat-template issue](https://github.com/nfdi4cat/voc4cat-template/issues).

 To discuss about the tool that converts Excel to SKOS in GitHub-actions of this template, create an [voc4cat-tool issue](https://github.com/nfdi4cat/voc4cat-tool/issues).

+## Documentation for voc4cat maintainers

+We collect notes on some typical workflows for maintainers in the `docs`-folder, see [docs/README.txt](https://github.com/nfdi4cat/voc4cat/tree/main/docs/for_maintainers/README.md) for an overview.

 ## Contributors